pimlie/ubuntu-mainline-kernel.sh/README.md

   -c               Check if a newer kernel version is available -i [VERSION]     Install kernel VERSION, see -l for list.
 You don't have to prefix
                    with v.
 E.g. -i 4.9 is the same as -i v4.9.
-If version is omitted the latest available version will be installed -l [SEARCH]      List locally installedkernel versions.
-If an argument to this option is supplied it will search for that -r [SEARCH]      List available kernel versions.
+If version is omitted the latest available version will be installed.
+Supports version filtering.
+E.g. -i v.5.17 will install the latest v5.17.x kernel.
+  -l [SEARCH]      List locally installedkernel versions.
+If an argument to this
+                   option is supplied it will search for that -r [SEARCH]      List available kernel versions.
 If an argument to this option